Children's Services are provided by the Education and Youth Employment Directorate and the Health and Social Care Partnership.

-Parents, pupils and other agencies are encouraged to contribute to regular planning and reviews.
-Over the last 12 months we have consulted with local communities in relation to the provision of free nursery education for 3 and 4 year olds and on two proposals for the modernisation of the school estate in both Ardrossan and Largs.
+Parents, pupils and other agencies are encouraged to contribute to planning and reviews.
+Over the last 12 months we have consulted with local communities in relation to the provision of free nursery education for 3 and 4 year olds and on two proposals for the modernisation of the school estate in Ardrossan and Largs.

 The Health and Social Care Partnership (HSCP) held open consultation on our Strategic Plan.
 Respondents replied from all areas of our communities.
 We have developed specific facilities that help service users, carers and stakeholders engage with North Ayrshire HSCP.